lemaoliu/WLAC/wlac_result.md

 ## Leaderboard for Evaluation Results of WLAC 2022

+Please note that Acc and Human represent automatic and human evaluations, respectively.
+Rank denotes the ranking according to Acc.

 ### zh-en
 |  Rank   | System  | Acc | Human |
 |  ----  | ----  | ---- | ---- |